How to Secure Your EA Origin Account

 After setting a stronger password, we’re going to scroll to the bottom of the page and add a Secondary Email.
 If you don’t have a second email address of your own that you use often and have easy access to, use that of a very trusted friend or family member.
 If for some reason you are unable to access the email account you signed up with, like it gets hacked, you’ll still be able to access Origin with this secondary email so it’s important.
 Just click the button and enter the email address.
 EA will then send a code to that secondary email address which you will need to enter that numeric code into the pop-up box to verify the email address.
 Done!

 Now scroll back up to where it says Login Verification.
-This is also sometimes know as Two Factor Verification.
+This is also sometimes known as Two Factor Verification.
 There are going to be three options here once you turn it on.
 They can send a numerical code to your email address that you have to enter when you log in, or text you a code, or you can use an authenticator app if you have a smartphone or tablet.
 The choice is yours.
 I very highly recommend you turn on login verification.
-This more than anything will stop hackers from getting into your account!
+This more than anything will stop hackers from getting into your account.
 If you think this will be a hassle, don’t worry, they will only ask for verification when you sign in from an unrecognized device.
 If you sign in from the same computer every time, you’ll probably never have to use this more than once.
 Probably.
-It’s still far better to be a little hassled than to lose $100s of software to hackers.
+It’s still far better to be a little hassled than to lose $100s worth of software to hackers.

 One last thing, do you see the area on this page that says Trusted Devices?
 It lists all the devices that have successfully logged into your EA account.
 Take a good look and make sure that you recognize each device that’s on that list, if there is more than one.
 If there is any device on there that you do not recognize, click the Untrust link next to it.
 That will logout that device and cause that device to need to use the login verification that you just setup.
-So if it’s a hacker’s device, they’re in for a surprise!
+So, if it’s a hacker’s device, they’re in for a surprise!
 If you made a mistake and it’s one of your devices, have no fear you’re just in a for a slight hassle and will still be able to get back into your account on that device.